Tools4everBV/HelloID-Conn-Prov-Target-EntraID/README.md

 | Azure AD Tenant ID | Id of the Azure tenant |
 | Azure AD App ID | Id of the Azure app |
 | Azure AD App Secret | Secret of the Azure app |

+## Remarks
+- The dynamic permissions script for Teams is almost the same as the one for Groups.
+The only difference is an additional filter for Teams-enabled groups.
+This is due to the fact that a Team is always a M365 group and we can manage the members of that group instead of in Teams itself.

 ## Getting help
 > _For more information on how to configure a HelloID PowerShell connector, please refer to our [documentation](https://docs.helloid.com/hc/en-us/articles/360012518799-How-to-add-a-target-system) pages_